conan-io/conan-docker-tools/modern/README.md

 E.g Upload Docker images to Docker hub, after build and test:

-    $ DOCKER_USERNAME="conanio" DOCKER_PASSWORD="conan" DOCKER_UPLOAD="TRUE" python run.py
+    $ DOCKER_USERNAME="<username>" DOCKER_PASSWORD="<password>" DOCKER_UPLOAD="TRUE" python run.py

 To see all supported variables, read the section below.

 ## Environment configuration

-You can also use environment variables to change the behavior of Conan Docker Tools.
+You can also use environment variables to change the behavior of Conan Docker Tools building.
+These variables are only consumed by `run.py` script and `docker` command, running `docker-compose` directly won't be affect by environment variables.
 This is especially useful for CI integration.

 Build and Test variables: